 This chapter is from the proceedings of the First United States Navy Symposium on Dredging and Sedimentation Control.
 This report has been reviewed by the Naval Facilities Engineering Command, United States Navy, and approved for publication.

-Diaz, Robert, "Distribution and Hydrodynamic Properties of Fouling Organisms in the Pier 12 Area of the Norfolk Area Station" (1980).
+Diaz, Robert J., "Distribution and Hydrodynamic Properties of Fouling Organisms in the Pier 12 Area of the Norfolk Area Station" (1980).
 VIMS Books and Book Chapters.
 96.